USF-CS514-Fall18/practice/README.md

 ### Overview

-The goal of this set of practice problems is to help you prepare for CS 514.
-It is a fast paced class, and incoming students are expected to know the basics of programming such as methods, loops, conditionals, and arrays.
-If you find yourself struggling with these problems then you should consider completing an online Java course or carefully going through an introductory Java textbook *and* completing the programming exercises.
+The goal of this set of practice problems is to help you prepare for CS 514 over the summer.
+It is a fast paced class, and incoming students are expected to know the basics of programming such as methods, loops, conditionals, and arrays before starting the class.
+If you took an intro programming class in another programming language, you should still be able to do these problems after reviewing basic Java syntax.
+The provided exercises are not meant to demonstrate good object-oriented design; their main purpose is to allow students to practice working with arrays, loops and conditionals.

+If you find yourself struggling with these problems, please consider completing an online Java course or carefully going through an introductory Java textbook *and* completing the programming exercises.
 Though there may be partial or complete solutions to some of these questions on various sites like StackOverflow, it is expected that you solve these problems *without* using the Internet as a resource.

 ### Getting Started